-IGOs and INGOs- World Citizenry at Work Credits 5 ECTS None; please note this is a 1st-year module and should only be Entry Requirements chosen by students who do not have a background in this field.
+IGOs and INGOs- World Citizenry at Work Credits 5 ECTS Entry Requirements None; please note this is a 1 st -year module and should only be chosen by students who do not have a background in this field.
 This course is for semester 2 only!
-12 Lectures & Seminars Method Assessment Open question exam (5 ECTS) Course Material Pease, K.K.
+Method 12 Lectures & Seminars Assessment Open question exam (5 ECTS) Course Material Pease, K.K.
 (2011, 5th ed) International Organizations, (international edition), London: Pearson & Longman Course Outline In today's international world, sovereign nation states are no longer the only political actors.
-Interdependence is an all-encompassing word and to reflect this international organisations are fast becoming an important arena in which our governments and principal nongovernmental actors do their business.
+Interdependence is an all-encompassing word and to reflect this international organisations are fast becoming an important arena in which our governments and principal non-governmental actors do their business.
 This module focuses on the phenomenon of International Governmental Organisations and the increasing influence of Non-Governmental Organisations as well as the interaction between the two.
-The aim of this module is to provide students with a basic understanding of International Governmental Organisations and (International) Non-Governmental Organisations.
+The aim of this module is to provide students with a basic understanding of International Governmental Organisations.
 The module tries to achieve this by focussing on three areas: classification and categorisation of IGOs and (I)NGOs, their development into global players and interaction between the different political actors, as well as how IGOs and (I)NGOs shape the political landscape and influence the political arena.
-Learning Outcomes Upon successful completion on the course, students will be able to: 1.
-Describe the development of international organisations.
-2. Outline how IGOs and INGOs shape the global political landscape.
-3. Evaluate the outcomes of IGO and NGO activities in different fields.
-4. Recognise the challenge of different global issues and attempts to tackle these by the international community
+Learning Outcomes Upon successful completion on the course, students will be able to: Describe the development of international organisations.
+Outline how IGOs and INGOs shape the global political landscape.
+Evaluate the outcomes of IGO and NGO activities in different fields.
+Recognise the challenge of different global issues and attempts to tackle these by the international community

 Institutions of the European Union Credits 2 ECTS Entry Requirements None; please note this is a 1 st -year module and should only be chosen by students who do not have a background in this field.
 This course is for semester 2 only!
-Method The module is taught over six weeks and includes lectures of 90 minutes
+Method The module is taught over six weeks and includes lectures of 90 minutes Assessment Multiple Choice test Course Material European Union Politics, John McCormick, (March 2015), 2nd edition, Palgrave Macmillan, ISBN: 9781137453389

-Assessment Multiple Choice test Course Material The European Union Explained: How the European Union Works, European Commission DG Communication, 2014 Download: http://bookshop.europa.eu/en/how-the-european-union-works-pbNA0414810/ Course Outline Students will gain an insight into the development of the European Union and its importance in European affairs.
-The following items are covered: the main institutions of the EU and their functioning the development of the EU through history practical examples of how the EU operates in policy areas The lectures are as follows: Lecture 1: Introduction &amp; History of the EU Lecture 2: The European Commission Lecture 3: The Council of the European Union Lecture 4: The European Parliament Lecture 5: Member States, Agencies and Other Bodies of the EU Lecture 6: Decision-making in the European Union Learning Outcomes Upon successful completion on the course, students will be able to: Name key institutional leaders and political groups Identify the 7 main EU institutions and recall their principal interrelations, structures and functions Recall the current member states of the European Union, candidates and potential candidates as well as their accessions Outline and organize the treaties of the European Union Identify the main European decision-making procedures and legal instruments
+Course Outline Students will gain an insight into the development of the European Union and its importance in European affairs.
+The following items are covered: the main institutions of the EU and their functioning the development of the EU through history practical examples of how the EU operates in policy areas The lectures are as follows: Lecture 1: Introduction Lecture 2: The European Commission Lecture 3: The Council of the European Union & the European Council Lecture 4: The European Parliament Lecture 5: Court of Justice of the EU and Decision-making in the EU Lecture 6: Other Bodies and Specialized Agencies Learning Outcomes Upon successful completion on the course, students will be able to: Name key institutional leaders and political groups Identify the 7 main EU institutions and recall their principal interrelations, structures and functions Recall the current member states of the European Union, candidates and potential candidates as well as their accessions Outline and organize the treaties of the European Union Identify the main European decision-making procedures and legal instruments